DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 }
 ```

-There's no damage to the system configuration, you just aren't changing anything, so there's a helpful reminder to let you know.
+No changes are made without overriding variables, so this serves as a helpful reminder.

 ## Changing the Domain Name
-If you have a registered domain name and you don't want to use the default .home, you can override both host and domain names with `--extra-vars`.
+If you have a registered domain name and you don't want to use the playbook's default of .home, you can override both host and domain names with `--extra-vars`.
 Here's an example:

 ```
 ansible-playbook ansible-playbook configure-hostname.yml --extra-vars "host=mypi domain=myregistereddomain"